shwongsoohar/rahul-thakoor.github.io/_posts/2017-04-09-How-to-get-started-with-NodeBots?-The-hardware?.md

 headerImage: false
 projects: false
 hidden: false # don't count this post in blog pagination
-description: A beginner's guide to getting started with NodeBots
+description: A beginner's guide to buying hardware necessary for a NodeBots project
 #jemoji:
 category: blog
 author: rahul